fireyoshiqc/stage2017/Gabriel/codegen/readme.txt

 - Test, with the form (interface test *data*), where *data* lists the input values.
 This is used for real testing on a zedboard where the middle button starts the process, the 8 switches are used to select the output value and the 8 leds display the 8 lowest bits of the selected output value.
+- Feed, with the form (interface feed).
+This generates a module capable of communicating inputs and outputs with the PS through GPIO.